Utah's Newest Lakefront City — Modern Living with FrontRunner Access

 Transit-OrientedDeveloping town center with mixed-use plans.
 Future walkable downtown with shops and restaurants.

 FrontRunner to downtown Salt Lake City: approximately 55 minutes.
 FrontRunner to Provo: 15 minutes.
 By car to Lehi/Silicon Slopes: 10-15 minutes.
-Vineyard's central location and rail access offer multiple commute options.
+Vineyard's central location and rail access offer multiple commute options unavailable in most Utah County cities.

 Vineyard is still developing — limited retail, dining, and services mean driving to Orem or Lehi for many errands.
 Ongoing construction throughout the city.
 HOA fees fund extensive amenities but add to monthly costs.
-Not ideal for those seeking established community feel.
+Not ideal for those seeking an established community feel.
+Salisbury Real Estate gives buyers an honest assessment of whether Vineyard fits their lifestyle.

-Vineyard is served by Alpine School District.
-The city has one elementary school (Vineyard Elementary) with additional schools planned as population grows.
+Vineyard is served by Alpine School District, consistently rated among Utah's top districts.
+The city has Vineyard Elementary with additional schools planned as population grows.
 Middle and high school students attend schools in adjacent Orem.
+Salisbury Real Estate verifies school boundaries for every Vineyard property.

-Whether you're buying, selling, or curious about Utah's newest city — let's talk about what Vineyard offers.
+Whether you're buying, selling, or curious about Utah's newest city — we know this market and can help you make a smart move.